To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Here’s what you’ll find on this page:

-- The definition of hard skills.
+- The definition of hard skills and soft skills.

 Here are some examples of each skill set to help inspire you.